 Clifford White, director of the Trustee Program, told reporters in a conference call on Tuesday that the finalized guidelines exempt traditional step increases, which is a change from a draft released last November.

 "That's not a rate increase in the sense that the firm might be changing upward its overall hourly fees," White said.
 "It is instead a step in a natural progression."

 That does not mean that associates' rate increases are always small.
 They often raise rates as they gain experience.

 For instance, Candace Arthur, an associate at Weil, Gotshal & Manges, began work on Lehman Brothers' record-setting Chapter 11 case in 2010 at $395 an hour but by September of last year her rate had risen 48 percent to $585 per hour, according to the firm's public fee applications in the case.
 In contrast, Weil partner Harvey Miller, who led Lehman through bankruptcy, increased his rate by $50 over four years to $1,000 per hour from $950.

 It is not clear whether Arthur's increases were purely step increases.
 When Reuters reported on the issue in September, Weil and Arthur declined to comment.

-The U.S. Trustee makes special note in the guidelines of hefty rate increases disguised as step increases, warning that "applicants should not attempt to characterize actual rate increases that are unrelated to an attorney's advancing seniority and promotion as 'step increases' in effort to thwart meaningful disclosure or billing discipline."
+The Trustee warned against rate increases that are disguised as step-ups, saying in the guidelines that "applicants should not attempt to characterize actual rate increases ... as 'step increases' in an effort to thwart meaningful disclosure or billing discipline."

-At first, the guidelines will apply only to lawyers, not to financial advisers and other professionals.
-White said new fee guidelines for investment bankers, financial advisers and accountants could follow, but did not provide a timeframe.
+The guidelines will apply only to lawyers.
+White said new fee guidelines for investment bankers, financial advisers and accountants could be introduced in the future.